Network-Rail-Business-Systems/laravel-moodle/readme.md

 Update the .env file with the `MOODLE_BASE_URL` with the url of your Moodle installation and `MOODLE_ADMIN_TOKEN` with a token for an existing user that has permission to search existing users.

+### User Model

+When a user logs in for the first time their email, username and id are set from Moodle in the user model.
+If you want to customise the fields that are synchronised then publish the laramoodle config file and update the sync_attributes array.

+Any fields that you synchronise will need to added to the `protected $fillable` array in your User model.

+If you want to use a different model to `App\User` then update the `user_model` in the laramoodle config file.

 ### Credentials

 The package expects the credentials from the LoginController to be an array containing `username` and `password`, but if you want to use `username` instead then add `MOODLE_LOGIN_ATTRIBUTE=username` to your .env file.